7 Reasons Safety Matters

 2. A safe company can attract drivers.
 Today's drivers are becoming more selective about where they want to work and often turn to private fleets' CSA scores to help them make the decision.
 Drivers know that, given the FMCSA's Pre-Employment Screening Program, any violations become part of a driver's resume, including five years of crash history and three years of inspections.
 While a number of violations ultimately come down to the driver's responsibility, some are dependent on the organization and a growing number of drivers are no longer willing to work for a company that doesn't make safety a priority.

 3. An emphasis on safety can improve driver retention.
 Not only can a strong safety record get drivers in the door, it can keep them at the company.
-With an industry-wide turnover rate of 90% for both large and small private fleets in the second quarter of 2017, this can be especially important to private fleets.

 5. Safety cuts costs.
 Improved safety can minimize expenses in a number of areas, including fines for violations and driver recruiting costs.
-According to a study conducted by the U.S. Department of Transportation (USDOT), the National Center for Statistics and Analysis (NCSA) and the National Highway Traffic Safety Administration (NHTSA), the average costs associated with a commercial truck accident is roughly $59,150.

 7. Safety goes beyond the driver.
 While many believe the driver is ultimately responsible for the safe performance of a vehicle, safety goes much deeper than who is behind the wheel.
 In addition to the people who load the trailer and the technicians who maintain the equipment, the equipment each driver uses also plays a critical factor into the overall safety of a vehicle.
 Recent advancements in active safety systems are designed to help prevent or mitigate road crashes.
 Active safety systems are comprised of technologies such as lane departure systems, electronic stability control, collision avoidance, and automatic braking.
 This means that private fleets need to embrace a safety culture at all levels of the business.